 - The PGR will have no contact with the proposed or appointed internal and external examiners in connection with the examination before the viva voce;

 - The PGR will not take part in any of the arrangements of the examination

 - PGR13.7.1The Director of Studies must ensure that:

 - They have, or at least one member of the supervisory team has, read and provided written comments on a first full draft of the PGR’s thesis/critical commentary.
 These comments must be provided to the PGR to allow sufficient time to incorporate any suggestions or amendments to the draft material prior to the final submission deadline;

-- An examination team has been identified and appointed by RDAB at least 3 months prior to submission of the thesis/critical commentary and making arrangements for the viva;
+- An examination team has been identified and appointed by RDAB at least 3 months prior to submission of the thesis/critical commentary and before making arrangements for the viva (See PGR13.22);

-- A date and time of the viva has been agreed with the examination team and PGR, and the Graduate School has been notified of these arrangements.
+- A date and time of the viva has been agreed with the examination team (including the Independent Chair) and PGR, and the Graduate School has been notified of these arrangements.